Lohengrin, Royal Opera, ROH, Covent Garden, June 2018Posted on 8 June 2018

 Opening night of this new production under the baton of Andris Nelsons was musical perfection.

 Covent Garden even managed to bring in Klaus Florian Vogt, arguably the top Lohengrin in the world, who has sung the role numerous times at Bayreuth.
 For English audiences unused to hearing him, his heavenly voice carries the full power of the sacred forces that sent him to rescue Elsa from her distress.
 Her role was beautifully sung by Irish soprano Jennifer Davis, recently a member of the Royal Opera’s Young Artists programme, who took over from Kristine Opolais at relatively short notice.
-Ms Davis was terrific, as was American mezzo Christine Goerke as a baleful and threatening Ortrud, her presence emphasised by a glorious red dress and black veil in the wedding scene.
+Ms Davis was terrific, as was American soprano Christine Goerke as a baleful and threatening Ortrud, her presence emphasised by a glorious red dress and black veil in the wedding scene.